peteamiri/Tutorials/Programming_Languages/Python/readme.md

 3. **Passing Command-Line Arguments**:

-   You can pass command-line arguments to your Python script by specifying them after the script's filename.
+   You can pass command-line arguments to your Python script by specifying them after the script has filename.

    For example, create a script named `add_numbers.py` that accepts two numbers as command-line arguments and prints their sum: